h33tlit/Parameter-Reflect-Finder/README.md

 Parameter-Reflect-Finder is a python based tool that helps you find reflected parameters which can have potential XSS or Open redirection vulnerabilities.
+After the scan finishes it will fetch all the URLs from alienvault and wayback machine and put it in a text file.
 </p>